JuanCarcedo/Flash-Cards/README.md

 ## How to use
 1) Run the file ```main.py```.
 2) Log in into the system.
 If your user does not exist, the program will create it.
-3) Click the refresh button to start the game.
+3) Click the New Word button to start.
-4) Click "Full text" if you cannot see the full word (or definition).
-5) To know if you guessed right, click "Answer".
-6) Select "Happy face" if you were right, "Sad face" if not.
-   - Do not cheat!
+4) Select
+   - "I don't know" if you do not know the answer.
+   - "I know" if you know it.
+5) Click "Check answer" to show the correct answer.
+   - If you marked "I know", the word will be included in your correct answers.
+6) Rinse and repeat.
-7) Whenever you want to exit please click the door button.
+7) Whenever you want to exit please click "Save & Exit".
+   - Your progress will be saved.

 Enjoy!

 ## Example of output